onecompiler/tutorials/groovy/closures/groovy-closures.md

 Groovy closure is an open, anonymous, block of code.
-Cloaure can take arguments and can return a value.
+Closure can take arguments and can return a value.
 They can be assigned to a variable as well.

 ## Syntax